jvstokes/DL_Final_Project/README.md

 Our project focused on low resource language translation by implementing supervised systems which leverage transfer learning and pretrained models.
 Our models include both a baseline Seq2Seq model, as well as a pivot learning based model using Spanish (ES) as a pivot language.
 Our results found that the pivot based model performed similarly to the baseline approach, although this came at significant computational increases.

+Our code is a mix of self implementation and the use of both the SentencePiece  (Kudo and Richardson, 2018) aand OpenNMT toolkit (Klein et al., 2018).

 ## 1 Introduction

 The spark for this project was a [paper](https://arxiv.org/pdf/1909.09524.pdf) focused on the idea of transfer learning within neural language translation.
 We were interested in seeing how well this technique would perform in the low resource setting.
 Intuitively, we assumed that being able to leverge a large parallel corpus with a pivot language would allow for a more accurate model compared to using an extremely limited source to target corpus.

-Our project is focused on the translation of Catalan (ca)  Italian (it).
+Our project is focused on the translation of Catalan (ca) to Italian (it).
 For our baseline system, we employed an Encoder-Decoder architecture with an attention mechanism, similar to *Attention is all you need*  (Vaswani et al., 2017).
 However, these models require significant amounts of training data, and limited data (such as is the case for this shared task) can negatively impact results that can be achieved with these models (Koehn and Knowles, 2017).
 In order to circumvent the limited amount of aligned training data between these language pairs, we leveraged a pivot learning based approach using Spanish (es) as our pivot language for our target.
 We chose to use Spanish as our pivot language for two main reasons.
 First, the Catalan language is primarily spoken within regions in Spain.
 Many of these regions (such as Barcelona, within Catalonia) recognize both Catalan and Spanish as official languages, and fluency in both is prominent among speakers in these regions.
 As a result of both being recognized as official languages, as well as the prominence of both in the same area, there is a large amount of parallel data for Catalan and Spanish.
 Another reason is that the historical proximity of these languages has led to significant amounts of borrowing between these languages.
 As a result, many aspects of the language such as syntactical elements will be preserved when translating into Spanish and therefore the model will not have to learn them.
 The prevalence of borrowing also opens up the opportunity to hard-code common aspects of these translations, in order to further decrease the overhead of what the model has to learn.

 Because Spanish is one of the most commonly spoken languages in the world (and the most common Romance language), there are also large amounts of training data available from Spanish to our target language.
 This allows us to build a competent model to translate from our pivot language to our target, as well as opening up the feasibility of using pretrained models for this step of translation.